Total Bilirubin (Blood)

 What is this test?

 This is a blood test that measures the amount of a substance called bilirubin.
-This test is used to find out how well your liver is working, and it's often given as part of a panel of tests that measure liver function.
+This test is used to find out how well your liver is working.
+It is often given as part of a panel of tests that measure liver function.
 A small amount of bilirubin in your blood is normal, but a high level may be a sign of liver disease.

 Why do I need this test?

 You may have this test if you have symptoms of liver damage or disease.
 Symptoms include: